Carcassonne (video game)

-Carcassonne is a turn-based strategy video game, based upon the board game of the same name designed by Klaus-Jürgen Wrede for the Xbox 360, published by Vivendi Games under their Sierra Online subsidiary, and developed by Sierra Online Seattle, formally known as Secret Lair Studios.
+Carcassonne is a 2007 turn-based strategy video game based on the board game of the same name.
+It was designed by Klaus-Jürgen Wrede for the Xbox 360, published by Vivendi Games under their Sierra Online subsidiary, and developed by Sierra Online Seattle, formally known as Secret Lair Studios.
 The Xbox 360 game was released on June 27, 2007, and is the second designer board game to be released on Xbox Live Arcade, the first being Catan.

 Features

 Unlike Catan, whose initial implementation included only the base game, Carcassonne includes "The River" expansion (originally published as a separate board game add-on).
 An extra expansion based on "The River" is available for purchase and download from Xbox Live Arcade, as is the "King & Baron" expansion.
 According to Sierra Online, additional expansions based on those from the board game including "Inns & Cathedrals" and "The Tower", will be released through Xbox Live at a later point in time.
 Expansion modules can be enabled or disabled individually based on player preference.
 The Windows Phone version comes with the River II expansion.

 Both online and offline multiplayer modes are supported; while four people can compete against each other offline on the same console, up to five can play via Xbox Live.
 However, in ranked matches, play is restricted to two players.
 On the Windows Phone version, up six players can play at a time in either pass-n-play offline or online.

 The game also features customizable AI settings and several step-by-step tutorials.
 The tutorials explain how to play and how the game is normally scored, although the scoring rules can be tweaked when setting up a custom non-ranked game.

 Lastly, the title supports the Xbox Live Vision camera, allowing players to view each other during play.